ETF-SD/etfsd-ctf/nova/be_my_guest/README.md

 ## Challenge

-> Access the web server and login with guest credentials
+> The Nova website has been compromised by 7 phantoms and the passwords have been changed.
+Our cyber operations team collected some data using Wireshark during the attack, their data is located in the PCAP file.
+See if you can login into the Nova webserver with guest credentials.
 ## Hints

 > Hint 1: Look at the wireshark capture